CosmWasm/cw-plus/packages/cw4/README.md

 ## Messages

-We define an `InitMsg{admin, members}` to make it easy to set up a group as part of another flow.
-Implementations should work with this setup, but may add extra `Option<T>` fields for non-essential extensions to configure in the `init` phase.
+We define an `InstantiateMsg{admin, members}` to make it easy to set up a group as part of another flow.
+Implementations should work with this setup, but may add extra `Option<T>` fields for non-essential extensions to configure in the `instantiate` phase.

 There are three messages supported by a group contract: